-September is Prostate Cancer Awareness Month, and our maturing population means more men are encountering age-related prostate issues than ever before.
-A common one is benign prostate hyperplasia (BPH), a non-cancerous enlargement of the prostate.
+September is Prostate Cancer Awareness Month, and our aging population means more men are encountering prostate issues than ever before.

-“There is a wide constellation of symptoms associated with BPH,” explains Eric Espinosa, MD, a urologist with Kettering Health Network.
-“These may include a feeling of incomplete emptying, increased urinary frequency, intermittency (starting and stopping of the urine flow), urgency to urinate, weakened urinary stream, needing to strain or push to empty the bladder, and causing one to awaken at night.”
+“There is a wide set of symptoms associated with BPH,” explained Dr. Jorge Arzola, a urologist with Kettering Health.
+“These may include a feeling of incomplete emptying, increased urinary frequency, intermittency (starting and stopping of the urine flow), the urgency to urinate, weakened urinary stream, needing to strain or push to empty the bladder, and causing one to awaken at night.”

-Other BPH symptoms include trouble starting urination and a feeling of a full bladder, even right after urinating.
+In addition to these, other BPH symptoms can include trouble starting urination and a feeling of a full bladder, even right after urinating.
 If the prostate enlargement is severe enough, urination may stop entirely.
 This is an emergency for which you should seek immediate treatment.

-Symptoms can occur insidiously and can worsen over time.
-Frequently, the patient’s significant other will be more alert of the problem.
-Getting up repeatedly during the night can interrupt the sleep cycle, causing fatigue and irritability during the day.
+The symptoms can occur slowly and can become more problematic over time.
+Frequently, the patient’s significant other will be more alert to the problem.
+Most people will tolerate getting up once at night, but more frequent episodes can interrupt the sleep cycle, causing fatigue and irritability during the day.

-Diabetes and heart disease might increase the risk, particularly if the patient is being treated with beta blockers to control heart rhythm and high blood pressure.
+Family history is another risk factor.
+If a father or brother has experienced prostate problems, it’s likely you will, as well.
+Diabetes and heart disease might increase the risk of BPH, particularly when the patient is being treated with beta-blockers used to control heart rhythm and treat high blood pressure.

 Many new non-invasive treatments can resolve the symptoms of BPH.
-The most common treatment for mild-to-moderate symptoms is medication.
+The most common treatment for mild-to-moderate BPH symptoms is medication.
+Alpha-blockers, Cialis (normally prescribed for erectile dysfunction), 5-alpha-reductase inhibitors, and sometimes combination drug therapy, can all be very effective.
 Minimally invasive surgical procedures, such as UroLift, are also available for more serious conditions.